RA2211003010031/web_dev_course/readme.md

-# This is my first repo
+# => SIGMA WEB DEVELOPMENT <=
-# All of my practices done during sigma web dev course will be uploaded here!
+All of my practices done during sigma web dev course will be uploaded here!